 The history of the U.S. Federal Aviation Administration (FAA) began with the Air Commerce Act of 1926, creating the first federal agency responsible for regulating civil aviation, led by its first director, William P. MacCracken Jr. Over time, the agency evolved due to aviation’s rapid growth, changing into the Civil Aeronautics Authority after a series of accidents showed the need for better oversight.
 During World War II, it expanded airport infrastructure and pilot training.
 Later, the Federal Aviation Act established a unified organization to safely oversee civilian and military flights.
-Technological advances in radar and air traffic control improved flight safety significantly, and in 1967, the agency officially became the Federal Aviation Administration under the U.S. Department of Transportation.
+Technological advances in radar and air traffic control significantly improved flight safety, and in 1967, the agency officially became the Federal Aviation Administration under the U.S. Department of Transportation.
 Growing aviation security concerns led to new measures in passenger and baggage screening.
 The FAA introduced the National Airspace System (NAS) to coordinate and automate flights more effectively.
 After September 11, airport security shifted to the Transportation Security Administration (TSA).
-Modernization efforts like NextGen recently improved air traffic management using digital communication and satellite navigation.
+Modernization efforts such as NextGen have recently improved air traffic management through digital communication and satellite navigation.
 New challenges emerged with commercial spaceflight, drone regulations, and urban air mobility.
 Today, the FAA remains at the forefront of aviation safety, continuously adapting to technological advancements and the changing aviation landscape.

 Meaning and History